peteroupc/MailLib/api/com.upokecenter.util.DataUtilities.md

 ### ToUpperCaseAscii
     public static java.lang.String ToUpperCaseAscii​(java.lang.String str)
-Returns a string with the basic lower-case letters A to Z (U + 0061 to U + 007A) converted to upper-case.
+Returns a string with the basic lower-case letters A to Z (U+0061 to U+007A) converted to upper-case.
 Other characters remain unchanged.

 **Parameters:**